katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_aci.rst

         state: present

-.. hint:: The XML format is more practical when there is a need to template the REST payload (inline), but the YAML format is more convenient for maintaining your infrastructure-as-code and feels more naturally integrated with Ansible playbooks.
+.. hint:: The XML format is more practical when there is a need to template the REST payload (inline), but the YAML format is more convenient for maintaining your infrastructure-as-code and feels more naturally integrated with Assible playbooks.
 The dedicated modules offer a more simple, abstracted, but also a more limited experience.
 Use what feels best for your use-case.

 More information
 ................
 Plenty of resources exist to learn about ACI's APIC REST interface, we recommend the links below:

-- `The ACI collection on Ansible Galaxy <https://galaxy.ansible.com/cisco/aci>`_
+- `The ACI collection on Assible Galaxy <https://galaxy.assible.com/cisco/aci>`_
 - `APIC REST API Configuration Guide <https://www.cisco.com/c/en/us/td/docs/switches/datacenter/aci/apic/sw/2-x/rest_cfg/2_1_x/b_Cisco_APIC_REST_API_Configuration_Guide.html>`_ -- Detailed guide on how the APIC REST API is designed and used, incl. many examples
 - `APIC Management Information Model reference <https://developer.cisco.com/docs/apic-mim-ref/>`_ -- Complete reference of the APIC object model
 - `Cisco DevNet Learning Labs about ACI and REST <https://learninglabs.cisco.com/labs/tags/ACI,REST>`_